theguega/neural-mpc/report/main.typ

 = Introduction

 Model Predictive Control (MPC) has been widely used for robotic manipulation @zhou2022modelpredictivecontroldesign, offering an optimal control strategy with strong stability and robustness.
 However, the computational cost of MPC for solving the optimization problems limits its applicability for both real-time systems and resource-constrained devices.
-Neural networks may offer a promising and computationally efficient alternative for approximating MPC policies with different architectures @gonzalez2024neuralnetworksfastoptimisation.
+Neural networks, with their diverse architectures, offer a promising and computationally efficient alternative for approximating MPC policies @gonzalez2024neuralnetworksfastoptimisation.
 We consider a 3-degree-of-freedom (3-DOF) robotic manipulator operating in a MuJoCo simulation environment.
 The simulation environment provides a realistic and controllable environment for testing and evaluating the proposed methodology.
 MuJoCo also handles gravity compensation and joint friction, allowing us to simplify the control problem and focus on the learning aspect.
 The control objective centers on driving the end-effector (EE) to reach a 3D cartesian target position within the robot's reachable workspace.
 Inspired by the recent usage of imitation learning for complex controls @deAPorto2025, we present a complete data generation pipeline for collecting high-quality demonstrations of the desired behavior and an empirical evaluation of both feedforward and recurrent neural networks for policy learning.
 Our experiment focuses on minimizing the control error and testing the ability of the learned policy to generalize in the simulation environment.

 = Problem Formulation